How to Map Dublin Core to PREMIS for Archival Objects

 premis:rightsStatement |

-At a high level, the crosswalk proceeds as a deterministic pipeline that reads each Dublin Core record, maps its fields onto PREMIS targets, assembles the object and its characteristics, serializes the result, and validates it before ingest:
+At a high level, the crosswalk is a straight-line pipeline: read each Dublin Core record, map its fields onto PREMIS targets, assemble the object and its characteristics, serialize, and validate before ingest.

 High-level Dublin Core to PREMIS crosswalk; see the table above for the full field-level mapping.